miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/ASC/Notes/ASC Notes.md

 mov eax, a takes the adress

-operands need to have the same size: mov eax, ebx mov al,
+operands need to have the same size: mov eax, ebx yep mov al, bx nope